 Before you begin writing your maid of honor speech, you must first define your objective.
 In other words, you need to have a goal you’re looking to accomplish.
 For example, are you hoping to make wedding guests laugh?
 Cry?
 Both?
 Do you want talk about your history with the bride, about how you met the groom, or what their relationship as a couple means to you?
 Knowing the answers to these questions will help you figure out the direction you should take when writing your maid of honor speech.
 If you find yourself struggling to define your objective, simply think of your relationship with both the bride and groom.
 Do they have a great sense of humor?
 Is your time together spent mostly joking around and laughing?
 If so, try taking a comedic approach to your speech by cracking a few funny jokes along the way.
 Or maybe you and your bride have been through some very serious times together that you want to share, in which case your speech may be much more emotionally moving.
 The great part about this objective is that it’s your own, so there is no one right or wrong way to go about it.

 Our advice: Touch on a little bit of everything.
 Start strong with a joke or two and finish out with a sentimental toast (download our 10 favorites here).
 While there is no exact formula to it, a truly killer maid of honor speech is both funny enough to get wedding guests laughing and moving enough to bring a tear to their eye.
 Secondly, don’t spend so much time talking about your history with the bride that you forget to talk about the groom.
 Even if you don’t have your own personal memories with your BFF’s new hubby, that doesn’t mean he should be left out of your speech.
 Instead, talk about their relationship as a couple and what it means to you, including your wishes for their future together.
-If you find yourself stuck, check out our list of prompting questions to give you some ideas on how to write a maid of honor speech.

 2. Decide on your point of view